ThomasScottWhite/OpenLabel/OpenLabelBackend/DataAPI/db/README.md

 One specified design pattern we used was the Strategy Pattern, which was used for exports.
 Essentially, we have an abstract base class, `_ExportStrategy` which specifies a private method (`_export`) for subclasses to override to provide functionality and a public wrapper method (`export`) that calles `_export` and handles some common operations done by all child strategies, such as fetching project details, initializing the ZIP file, and cleaning up created files in the case of an error.

 To increase readability, some strategy implementation divide exports into more individual steps, but these steps are unique to each strategy.
+If a common pattern would arise, transitioning to a Template pattern would be better.

 ## File Structure